Find Grad Schools

 Geographic Diversity

 Students from other countries are interested in Medieval Studies, too.
-About 5.3% of those with this major are international students.
+About 20.0% of those with this major are international students.
+The most popular countries for students from outside the country are:

-Some careers associated with medieval studies require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with medieval studies may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to medieval studies have obtained the following education levels.